 Aromatherapy and Essential Oils

 Aromatherapy is the use of essential oils from plants (flowers, herbs, or trees) as therapy to improve physical, emotional, and spiritual well-being.
 Patients with cancer use aromatherapy mainly as supportive care to improve their quality of life, such as lowering stress and anxiety.
-Aromatherapy may be combined with other complementary treatments (e.g., massage and acupuncture) as well as with standard treatment.
+Aromatherapy may be used with other complementary treatments, such as massage and acupuncture, as well as with standard treatment.